Your Events Through a Virtual Lens

 Director of Multimedia, CommPartners

-Jon joined CommPartners in December 2008 with a rich background in broadcast television and festival/concert visuals.
-He uses his passion and creativity for multimedia to enhance CommPartners clients’ webcast experiences.
+Jon joined CommPartners in December 2008 with a rich background in broadcast television and EDM-festival visuals.
+For the past 13 years he has facilitated the technology for countless on-site hybrid events.

 Vice President, Client Development, CommPartners